 It remains for his patriotic supporters to pressure him from the nationalist Right

 And the best way to do is by saying we are doing exactly what President Trump really wants.

-James Kirkpatrick [Email him] is a Beltway veteran and a refugee from Conservatism Inc.
+So forward, my fellow patriots—in the name of the God-Emperor!James Kirkpatrick [Email him] is a Beltway veteran and a refugee from Conservatism Inc.